SQYQianYe/SQYQianYe/README.md

 #### 💬 Ask me about anything related to atmosphere science.
 #### ⚡ I'm happy to answer any questions about the Hadley Circulation.
 Here are some ideas to get you started:
+## 👋 Hi, I’m Qianye Su, currently a Master's student at Guangdong Ocean University.
+#### 🔭 I’m interested in Hadley Circulation
+#### 🌱 I’m currently learning advanced data analysis techniques and exploring their applications in atmospheric science and ocean-atmosphere interactions.
+#### 👯 I’m currently studying the Community Earth System Model (CESM).
+#### 🤔 I’m looking to collaborate on projects involving tropical atmospheric dynamics, machine learning, paleoclimate.
+#### 📫 How to reach me: suqianye2000@gmail.com
+#### 😄 Pronouns: He/Him
+#### 💬 I'm happy to answer any questions about the Hadley Circulation.

 -->